SECTION 1: Library Mission

 - Outstanding fines total $25.00 or more

-The library notifies customers regarding overdue items via text and/or email when the items are 1, 10, 20, and 30 days overdue.
+The library notifies customers regarding overdue items via text and/or email on the day library materials are due plus 10, 20, and 30 days overdue.
 At 41 days overdue, the item is marked ‘Lost’ and the account is sent to the collection agency.

 The Round Rock Public Library offers its customers several ways to manage accounts in order to avoid the collection agency process: